-Adapted Physical Education CoSer 306
+Adapted Physical Education - CoSer 306

 An itinerant Physical Education Teacher provides adapted physical education services to students.
-Services must be purchased on an FTE basis (306.000) not to exceed .6 FTE, to serve district students.
+Services must be purchased on a FTE basis (306.000) not to exceed .6 FTE, to serve district students.

-Job Coaching
+Job Coaching - CoSer 307

 An itinerant adult will accompany a student on a job-shadowing experience or job site to supervise and teach the student job responsibilities.
-Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.

-► Itinerant Work-Based Learning Coordinator
+Itinerant Work-Based Learning Coordinator - 307.010

-An itinerant special education teacher will coordinate efforts associated with CDOS Credentials including but not limited to: information gathering, data system input, and communication with all stakeholders (CSE Chairs, Guidance Counselors, Principals, and Teachers) on the progress and completion of the CDOS Credential components (annual Career Plan - grades 9-12, Employability Profile, and Work-Based Learning Hours - 54 hour minimum).
-Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+An itinerant work-based learning coordinator will coordinate efforts associated with CDOS Credentials including but not limited to: information gathering, data system input, and communication with all stakeholders (CSE Chairs, Guidance Counselors, Principals, and Teachers) on the progress and completion of the CDOS Credential components (annual Career Plan - grades 9-12, Employability Profile, and Work-Based Learning Hours - 54 hour minimum).
+Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.